orbeon/orbeon-forms-doc/configuration/advanced/session.md

 Note that those requirements apply to the HTTP requests and responses sent to and coming from Orbeon Forms.
 As illustrated in the above diagrams, if you have reverse proxy or embedding code those will be different from the HTTP requests and responses made by and received by the browser, and the `JSESSIONID` (or equivalent) used between the browser and the proxy / embedding code is likely to be different from the `JSESSIONID` used between the proxy / embedding code and Orbeon Forms.
 Again, Orbeon Forms' requirement apply to the latter.

-## HTTP 440 / "An error has occurred" dialog
+## HTTP 440

 When Orbeon Forms receives an Ajax request (see the third step in the previous section), if it can't find the state associated to the UUID in the session, it responds with an [HTTP 440 error](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_client_errors) (Login Timeout).
-When the Orbeon Forms client-side code receives the 440, it shows a dialog titled "An error has occurred".

-[BEFORE Orbeon Forms 2022.1.5], Orbeon Forms returned HTTP 403 instead of 440 for this scenario.*

 ### Normal cases

-The following 2 cases can happen, and if they do getting a 440 response and the corresponding "An error has occurred" dialog is expected, but those situations should happen very rarely:
+The following 2 cases can happen resulting in a 440 response, but those situations should happen very rarely:

 1. The user's session has expired – As long as users keep a form open in their browser, by default the Orbeon Forms client-side code makes sure to send a "session heartbeat" Ajax request before the session expires to keep it alive.
 However:
     - It's possible for you to disable the [session heartbeat](state-handling.md#session-heartbeat) feature.
 If you do, it is possible for the session to expire even if users keep a browser window with the form open.